 Wireless operators and infrastructure providers must navigate through a complex maze of regulatory entitlements and approvals in advance of construction.

 This adds uncertainty to the infrastructure permitting process.
-To promote consistency and certainty in DAS and small-cell deployments, the HetNet Forum and its parent organization, the Wireless Infrastructure Association, actively advocate before federal, state and local governments, and serves as an educational forum for information about this wireless deployment tool.
+To promote consistency and certainty in DAS and small-cell deployments, the HetNet Forum and its parent organization, the Wireless Infrastructure Association, actively advocate before federal, state and local governments, and serve as an educational forum for information about this wireless deployment tool.

 Recent Proceedings and Announcements: